-And welcome to a very special episode: the first one in which all three of us are recording together.
+Hello mythsters, and welcome to a very special episode: the first one in which all three of us are recording together.
 Much giggles ensued, as one might expect, and we had a lot of fun discussing a slice of dragon mythology of very special interest to Koji.
+This week, we delve into the dragons of Turkey and you’ll see why this episode is further special.

-So, without further ado, let’s bring on those dragons.
+So, without further ado, grab your MythsterMap and let’s bring on those dragons.

 Jaz: Hello, Mythsters!
 Today we have Koji back on the show.
 Welcome Koji!